Zelensky ‘very happy’ Johnson survived confidence vote - NewsBreak

 Zelensky ‘very happy’ Johnson survived confidence vote

-Volodymyr Zelensky has said he is “very happy” that Boris Johnson is still Prime Minister after he survived a confidence vote.
+Volodymyr Zelensky has said he is “very happy” that Boris Johnson is still Prime Minister .

 The Ukrainian president called Mr Johnson a “true friend of Ukraine” as he spoke over video link at an online event hosted by the Financial Times on Tuesday morning.